-Note – the Investment Committee Starter Kit is completely free – and copyright free – so you can take it and use it however you want.
-Even the books are free (5 softcover books) – I just ask you to cover the postage for the books if you choose that option).
+Note – the Investment Committee Starter Kit is completely free – even the books are free (5 softcover books) – I just ask you to cover the postage for the books if you choose that option).

 Note: This kit can be used as is with no editing, just add a final page with your contact information.
 When you enter your shipping information for the books, you’ll have an option to grab the fully editable PowerPoint version (for less than $50) making it super-simple to customize if you do want to make changes, update the design to match your brand, etc..
 If you do that, here are some suggestions for customizing this investment committee kit to make it your own:

 1. Consider changing the title to: “401k Plan Fiduciary Kit” or “Retirement Plan Committee Resource” or “401k Committee Kit” or “401k Committee Template Pack” or “Committee Resource Kit” or… keep it the same – that’s up to you!

 2. Consider swapping out the book “Best Practices for Investment Committees” with the free DOL Guide “Meeting Your Fiduciary Responsibilities” or fi360’s “Prudent Practices for Investment Stewards” or… any other book you think Plan Sponsors should read – or keep it the same ?